Hotschmoe/zig-particle-life-emscripten/WEBGPU_PORT_SUMMARY.md

-# WebGPU Port - Summary
+# WebGPU Implementation - Summary

-## ✅ Completed Tasks
+## ✅ Project Status

-Successfully ported the Zig Particle Life Simulator to use WebGPU for rendering while keeping all simulation logic in Zig/WASM.
+Successfully implemented WebGPU rendering for the Zig Particle Life Simulator.
+The simulator now uses GPU-accelerated rendering while keeping all simulation logic in optimized Zig/WASM code.

 ### What Was Done